 Very quick to set up and leaving quality time for other recreational activities Pop-up tents and Instant tents are the best tents for weekend camping trips.
 They are also a very practical alternative to conventional tents as their self-supporting design allows most of them to be pitched without guy lines or tent pegs and they still stay in shape.

 Instant tents are available in different sizes from small one-man tents to large family tents that provide space for 4 or more people.
 In terms of the price, they range from very affordable tents that compromise on durability and may only last for a few camping trips, to long-lasting quality tents.
-It all depends on materials used and workmanship of the seams and zippers, the water resistance and finally the robustness as well as the handling of the tent.
+It all depends on the materials used and the workmanship of the seams and zippers, the water resistance, and finally the robustness as well as the handling of the tent.

 Instant pop up tents are good for